Lullabot/information-security-policy/physical/lost-devices.md

 # Lost or Stolen Devices

 ### Policy
-Reasonable steps should be taken to ensure that devices that contain or provide access to Lullabot information can be recovered if lost or stolen.
+Reasonable steps should be taken to ensure that devices that contain or provide access to Lullabot information won't be compromised if lost or stolen.

 ### Scope
 This policy applies to all Lullabot employees and contractors.

 ### Compliance
-Enabling 'Find my [phone|computer]' features may help ensure that phones and computers can be recovered if lost or stolen.
+Encryption and secure screen lock pins are the first line of defense against compromised security from lost or stolen devices.
+'Find my [phone|computer]', and remote wipe features can also be enabled for additional protection.

 ### Explanation and Implementation

 What happens if your device is lost or stolen?
 The best scenario is where you can recover it and ensure that no one else could have accessed data on it, since you have a screen lock and encrypted your disk.
-The next best is where you can recover your device, but you have no way of knowing if anyone accessed or changed files on it.
+The next best is where you can recover your device, without knowing if anyone accessed or changed files on it.
 For example, if your disk isn't encrypted, someone could have easily installed a keylogger to siphon off passwords.
-They could steal GitHub tokens and start committing code (or handbook!) changes as you.
-The worst scenario is where you completely lost an unencrypted device.
+The worst scenario is where you completely lose an unencrypted device.
 In that case, you should assume everything is compromised and start resetting and recovering accounts.

-Finding your lost device is the first step to figuring out how much you need to do to make sure everything remains secure.
+To prevent problems:

+[ ] Make sure all computers and phones have [ecryption](physical/hard-drive-encryption.md) enabled.
+[ ] Create secure [pins and passwords](access/passwords.md) for device screen locks.
+[ ] Enable Find My Phone|Computer features, where available.
+For Apple devices, at least, this includes options to remotely wipe a lost or stolen device.

-Make sure that you have strong passwords for any accounts that can remotely wipe devices.
+Also make sure that you have strong passwords for any accounts that can remotely wipe devices.
 [Individuals have been targeted by remote wiping their devices through weak iCloud passwords](http://www.wired.com/2012/08/apple-amazon-mat-honan-hacking/), making it very difficult to recover accounts.

 ### Android Devices